 Under Swiss tax law effective 1 January 2011, repayments of capital contribution reserves established since 1997 are no longer subject to withholding tax deduction.
-In order to establish the amount of capital contribution reserves that the Company may be able to repay to shareholders without being subject to the withholding tax deduction that applies to dividends paid out of retained earnings, in the general meeting on 14 May 2019 the board of directors proposed to transfer TUSD 9,403 (TCHF 9,166) of general reserves from capital contributions to accumulated surplus, in order to align the general legal reserves with the standard practice of the Swiss tax authorities.
+In order to establish the amount of capital contribution reserves that the Company may be able to repay to shareholders without being subject to the withholding tax deduction that applies to dividends paid out of retained earnings.

-As at 31 December 2021 the reserves from capital contributions that are available for distribution to shareholders amount to TUSD 127,244 (TCHF 125,018) (31 December 2020: TUSD 160,843 (TCHF 155,332).
+As at 31 December 2022 the reserves from capital contributions that are available for distribution to shareholders amount to TUSD 105,315 (TCHF 97,420) (31 December 2021: TUSD 127,244 (TCHF 125,018)).